 - The first is to verify your EPA ID number(s) and the total number of employees associated with your firm, in CA. There is a fee associated with this if you have 50 or more employees.

 - The second section involves your past year’s manifests.
 The DTSC will assess a fee of $7.50 for each manifest used, except for manifests used solely for recycled waste (Note: This fee is entirely separate from the fees charged by the EPA for the recently implemented eManifest system).
-The questionnaire will list a total number of manifest and categorize them as either “recycled” or “non-recycled”.
+The questionnaire will list a total number of manifests and categorize them as either “recycled” or “non-recycled”.
 To qualify as recycled, ALL waste listed on the manifest must be recycled.

 The way in which you can determine if the waste(s) was recycled is by looking at each manifest.
 The hazardous waste disposal facility (TSDF) adds a code for each waste listed to indicate if it was recycled at their facility.
 The handling codes can be found in Box 19 on the manifest.
 Those that are considered “recycled” are H010, H020, H039, H050 or H061.